top of page

 Where Does Anger Come From?

-Anger is often a learned behavior.
+Anger is often a learned behaviour.
 Many people grew up in environments where anger was the norm, and as adults, they struggle to break the cycle.
 Recognizing that your anger may stem from childhood experiences can be a powerful realization.
 However, change is possible with the right support.

 The Anger Iceberg